 Guitar Teacher, Bass Guitar Teacher

-Hannah is from Minneapolis and has been playing guitar for twelve years.
+Hannah is from Minneapolis and has been playing guitar for over a decade.
 She is a graduate of Columbia College Chicago with a music degree in instrumental performance.
 Since coming to Chicago in 2018, Hannah has been performing original music and has been playing guitar for artists across a wide variety of genres.

 Jennifer is a veteran music director whose imagination and curriculum expertise have helped School of Rock Oak Park become the largest school in the international system.
 She is a four-time School of Rock AllStar director and has served on content and innovation boards at the corporate level over her many years with the company.
 Jennifer is a voice teacher who loves coaching students of all levels to perform at their personal best through personalized training, biodynamics and stage prep.
 As a director, Jennifer challenges players to step out of their comfort zones and develop the skills needed to be free and authentic on stage.
 Jennifer served as School of Rock Oak Park’s Music Director and developed programming, show seasons and touring groups, and oversaw the artistic direction of the school.
 As Music Experience Director of the new AMP (Awaken Musical Power) program for team-building, Jennifer aims to offer non-musicians the opportunity to experience the magic of group music through learning to spark breakthroughs of their own.
 Jennifer holds an M.Phil in Irish Theatre from Trinity College Dublin and a BFA in Acting from Kent State University.
 She performs regularly with the band 1976 and has a long performing resume that includes musical theater, jazz, roots, rock and punk.
 She lives in Oak Park with her husband and two kids and spends her free time volunteering and engaged in social justice.
 She is a vocal instructor at School of Rock Oak Park.